Diya050/OBS_Tutorial/QuickStart.md

 Once you're satisfied, you're all set to create fantastic content!
 That's all there is to it!

-Now you're all set to start streaming or recording with OBS Studio.
-Enjoy your content creation journey!

 ## Using Advanced Scene Switcher

 ### Installation